|

 me know which way you would define it!My

-a touch of a romantic element but less so, sometimes with no romance.
+touch of a romantic element but less so, sometimes with no romance.
 Why?

 I have no idea.
 That's how they come out.
-You can find free stories

 Blog to find all the most current news,